postgres-ai/postgres-howtos/0004_tuple_sparsenes.md

 - Tuple – physical version of a row in a table.
 - Tuple header – metadata about a tuple, including transaction ID, visibility info, and more.
 - Transaction ID (same as XID, `tid`, `txid`) – unique  identifier for a transaction in Postgres:
     - It's allocated for modifying transactions.
 Read-only ones have "virtualxid" to avoid "wasting" XIDs, since they are still 32-bit as of PG16.
-There is work in progress to switch to 64-bit.(https://commitfest.postgresql.org/43/3594/)
+There is [work in progress](https://commitfest.postgresql.org/43/3594/) to switch to 64-bit.
     - You can get a XID allocated for your transactions calling function `pg_current_xact_id()` or, in PG12 and older, `txid_current()`.

-Tuple header has interesting "hidden", or "system" columns (docs: https://postgresql.org/docs/current/ddl-system-columns.html):
+Tuple header has interesting "hidden", or "system" columns ([docs](https://postgresql.org/docs/current/ddl-system-columns.html)):
 - `ctid` – a hidden (system) column that represents the physical location of tuple in table, it has the form of two integers `(X, Y)`, where:
     - `X` is page number starting from 0
     - `Y` is sequential number of tuple inside the page starting from 1